Cogmasters/concord/docs/CODING_GUIDELINES.md

   continue;
 ```

-For functions the opening brace should be on a separate line:
+For functions, the opening brace should be on a separate line:

 ```c
 int main(int argc, char *argv[])